Justin Turner Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in MLB.
+- The Diamondbacks pitching staff ranks 22nd in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.58 team ERA ranks 23rd across all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to allow 60 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- The Diamondbacks rank 15th in baseball in home runs allowed (60 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.